CSCfi/csc-user-guide/docs/articles/gromacs.md

 $ module avail gromacs-env
 ```

-!!!
-Tip This is a tip of high importance
+!!! tip This is a tip of high importance

+!!! warning This is a warning of high importance

+!!! note This is a note of high importance

 ## Example batch script